John Szarkowski: Museum of Modern Art

-1995: Ansel Adams at 100.
-San Francisco Museum of Modern Art, CA. Curated with Sandra S. Phillips.

 Retirement

+In 1991 Szarkowski retired from his post at the MoMA and became the museum's photography director emeritus.
+He was succeeded by Peter Galassi, the Joel and Anne Ehrenkranz chief curator of the department of photography at The Museum of Modern Art.

+Szarkowski continued to write and curate exhibitions at MoMA and elsewhere, like Alfred Stieglitz at Lake George and Ansel Adams at 100.
+Another monograph on Atget was also published.
+He returned to making his own photographic work, mostly attempting to picture a spirit of place in the American landscape.
+In 2005 he co-curated his first retrospective of his own work with Sandra S. Phillips at the San Francisco Museum of Modern Art, subsequently exhibited at MoMA in early 2006.

 In retirement, Szarkowski served on the boards of several of the mutual funds sold by Dreyfus Corporation.
-Szarkowski returned to making his own photographic work, mostly attempting to picture a spirit of place in the American landscape.
-In 2005 he had several major solo exhibitions across the USA.
-The first retrospective of his work was exhibited at MoMA in early 2006.

 Szarkowski died from complications of a stroke on July 7, 2007, in Pittsfield, Massachusetts, aged 81.